FREE LEGAL SERVICES IN THE US

 If your case deals with these issues get help by calling the local bar association or private organizations such as The NAACP legal defense fund, The American Civil Liberties Union, The lambda legal defense and education fund (gay and lesbian rights), The National Women’s Law Center, The Natural Resources Defense Council.

-FREE LEGAL SERVICES IN YOUR STATE
+FREE LEGAL AID IN YOUR STATE